0xrinful/rush/README.md

 - **Customizable handlers** for `404 Not Found`, `405 Method Not Allowed`, and `OPTIONS`.
 - **Automatic handling** of `OPTIONS` and `HEAD` requests.
 - **Standard Library Compatible**: Works with any `http.Handler` or `http.HandlerFunc`
-- Lightweight, zero dependencies, and easy-to-read codebase (~300 LOC).
+- Lightweight, zero dependencies, and easy-to-read codebase.

 ## Installation